cpfiffer/microstructure.exchange/index.md

 ### Events

-- The [Transparency and Market Structure Conference](https://sites.google.com/view/transparency-market-structure/home) will take place in Amsterdam on Friday, June 10th.
+- The 5th Future of Financial Information Conference is set to take place at HEC Paris, France on 15-16 May 2023.
+The submission deadline is 18 December 2022.
+For more information, see [https://futfin.info/conference](https://futfin.info/conference).

 ### Data